node-machine/rttc/README.md

 #### Dictionaries

-+ Dictionaries (i.e. plain old JavaScript objects) in type schemas can be infinitely nested.
++ Dictionaries (i.e. plain old JavaScript objects like `{}`) in type schemas can be infinitely nested.
 Type validation and coercion will proceed through the nested objects recursively.

 ```js
 {